-The department follows the requirements for annual performance and merit reviews as set forth in the Faculty Annual Review Policy, which stipulates that such reviews must include a scheduled opportunity for a face-to-face meeting as well as a written assessment.
+The department follows the requirements for annual performance and merit reviews as set forth in the Policy on Faculty Annual Review and Reappointment, which stipulates that such reviews must include a scheduled opportunity for a face-to-face meeting as well as a written assessment.
 According to the policy, the purposes of the review are to:

-Assist faculty in improving professional productivity through candid and constructive feedback and through the establishment of professional development plans;
+- Assist faculty in improving professional productivity through candid and constructive feedback and through the establishment of professional development plans; - Establish the goals against which a faculty member's performance will be assessed in the foreseeable future; and

-- Establish the goals against which a faculty member's performance will be assessed in the foreseeable future; and - Document faculty performance in the achievement of stated goals in order to determine salary increases and other resource allocations, progress toward promotion, and, in the event of poor performance, the need for remedial steps.
+• Document faculty performance in the achievement of stated goals in order to determine salary increases and other resource allocations, progress toward promotion, and, in the event of poor performance, the need for remedial steps.

-The annual performance and merit review of every faculty member is based on expected performance in teaching, scholarship, and service as set forth in the department's guidelines on faculty duties and responsibilities; on any additional assignments and goals specific to the individual; and on progress toward promotion where relevant.
+Depending on a faculty member's appointment type, the annual performance and merit review is based on expected performance in teaching, scholarship, and/or service as set forth in the department's guidelines on faculty duties, responsibilities, and workload; on any additional assignments and goals specific to the individual; and on progress toward promotion where relevant.

 Meritorious performance in teaching, scholarship, and service is assessed in accordance with the same criteria that form the basis for promotion decisions.